brbaso/ld-assignment-uploads-ctrl/readme.txt

 ## TO DO

-Make changes/additions so that plugin work with the newest LearnDash Version 2.5.1
+Make changes/additions so that plugin work with the newest LearnDash Version >= 2.5.0

 == Changelog ==
+= 1.0.2 =
+* some fixes.

 = 1.0.1 =
 * Notice about LearnDash version.